plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Spells/1st Level/Sleep.md

 > *"Perhaps you'd like a blanket?"*

-The greatest number of creatures in a 10 ft. sphere centered on target point in range whose total remaining HP equals `Xd8` fall *[Asleep]*, where `X = 2 + this Spell's level`.
+The greatest number of creatures in a 10 ft. sphere centered on target point in range whose total remaining HP equals up to `Xd8` fall *[Asleep]*, where `X = 2 + this Spell's level`.

 **Classes:** Bard, Sorcerer, Wizard